Top Gear (1977 TV series): 1980s–1990s

 In 1991, Ross and Woollard left the programme after its 25th series.
-While Bentley took over as editor for the 26th series, the 1990s saw a host of new faces taking part to replace others, including car dealer Quentin Willson, Steve Berry, racing driver Vicki Butler-Henderson, and journalist James May.
+While Bentley took over as editor for the 26th series, the 1990s saw a host of new faces taking part to replace others, including car dealer Quentin Willson, children's television presenter Steve Johnson, Steve Berry, racing driver Vicki Butler-Henderson, and journalist James May.
 Additional formats were added including a series of car awards for the best car considered by the presenting team.
 In addition, the programme also received a number of additional spin-offs such as The Car's the Star and Top Gear Motorsport, and further specials.
-After Top Gears success in the late 1980s and early 1990s, a number of competing programmes were introduced, including Channel 4's driven, Central's Pulling Power, Granada's Vroom Vroom and BBC World's India's Wheels.
+After Top Gears success in the late 1980s and early 1990s, a number of competing programmes were introduced, including Channel 4's driven, Central's Pulling Power, Granada's The Motor Show on ITV at first shown only in its local area later part networked in the Granada owned regions, laterVroom Vroom for Sky and BBC World's India's Wheels.

 From 1994, the show also spawned a monthly magazine.
 This included a customer satisfaction survey which was first highlighted on the show and then published in detail in the magazine.
 Cars of two and three years old were rated by their customers on a ratio of 1 to 5 for factors including performance, fuel economy, build quality, reliability and dealer service.
 The Toyota Corolla was the winner of the first four surveys (1994 to 1997), followed by the Subaru Impreza in 1998 and 1999 and the Subaru Legacy in 2000 and 2001.
 The Vauxhall Frontera was judged to be the least satisfying car to own in the original 1994 survey, followed a year later by the Ford Escort, in 1996 and 1997 by the Lada Samara, the Vauxhall Vectra in 1998, Ford Galaxy in 1999 and Vauxhall Sintra in 2000 and 2001.
-Cars from the likes of Honda, Mazda and Skoda also enjoyed consistently good performances in the survey, whereas the opposite was frequently true for many cars from the likes of Alfa Romeo, Citroen, Fiat, Peugeot, Renault and Rover.
+Cars from the likes of Honda, Mazda, Skoda and Subaru also enjoyed consistently good performances in the survey.
+In April 1998, Skoda was rated as the most satisfying brand of car to own - which played a big part in shaking off its earlier reputation of producing sub-standard cars.
+The likes of Alfa Romeo, Fiat, Peugeot, Rover and Vauxhall often ranked low in these surveys, with reliability and dealer service being particularly criticised.
 Mercedes-Benz and Volkswagen were also highlighted at times for failing to match their traditionally high standards of build quality and reliability.